naman-singhal-025/ecom-analytics-recommendation-platform/README.md

 - Data is indexed in Elasticsearch for search and analytics
 - Redis is used for caching frequently accessed data
 - Kafka is used for asynchronous processing of user events
+- Logstash is used for ingesting data into Elastic Cloud for centralized analytics
+- Dual sync strategy: local Elasticsearch enables fast local testing and development, while Elastic Cloud provides centralized, scalable analytics

 ## Getting Started